Generative Augmented Inference of LLM-generated Data for Market Research: Theory and Empirical Evidence: Introduction

 \section{Introduction}

-Operations management research across virtually every subfield relies on human-generated data that is expensive, time-consuming, or difficult to collect at scale.
-Estimating consumer preferences requires conjoint surveys costing \$5--20 per respondent \citep{green1990conjoint}; calibrating demand and choice models depends on transaction records that capture only realized---not latent---demand \citep{vulcano2012estimating, kok2007demand}; learning heterogeneous price sensitivities requires costly price experiments that sacrifice revenue during exploration \citep{ban2021personalized}; and measuring treatment effects demands carefully designed field experiments \citep{gao2023field}.
-Beyond these core areas, supply chain management requires on-site audits by trained inspectors to verify supplier compliance with social and environmental standards \citep{zhang2022social, kalkanci2020managing}; healthcare operations depend on clinical trial endpoints that cost tens of thousands of dollars per patient to collect \citep{anderer2022adaptive} or inherently limited observational data, as in organ allocation \citep{agarwal2021equilibrium}; and platform operations rely on expert human judgment to identify fraudulent reviews and content \citep{luca2016fake}.
-In each case, the cost of obtaining reliable human-generated labels fundamentally constrains sample sizes and, consequently, the precision of parameter estimates that inform operational decisions.
+Marketing research across virtually every subfield relies on human-generated data that is expensive, time-consuming, or difficult to collect at scale.
+Estimating consumer preferences requires conjoint surveys costing \$5--20 per respondent \citep{green1990conjoint, bradlow2004modeling}; calibrating demand and choice models depends on transaction records that capture realized demand \citep{guadagni1983logit, berry1993automobile}; learning how customers respond heterogeneously to marketing policies typically requires large-scale customer-level data \citep{ban2021personalized, chen2022privacy, lu2025optimizing}; and measuring treatment effects demands carefully designed field experiments \citep{sahni2016advertising, huang2020social}.
+In each case, the cost of obtaining reliable human-generated labels fundamentally constrains sample sizes and, consequently, the precision of parameter estimates that inform marketing and business decisions.

 The emergence of large language models (LLMs) and AI-based generation systems offers a potential solution to this data scarcity problem \citep{brown2020language, openai2023gpt4}.
 AI systems can generate annotations, simulate survey responses, and produce predictions at costs orders of magnitude lower than human labeling---often \$0.01--0.10 per observation.
-The ``digital twin'' paradigm, which uses LLM-based simulations of individual decision-makers to generate synthetic behavioral data, exemplifies this opportunity \citep{toubia2025database}. \cite{huang2025orlm} develop ORLM that trains open-source LLMs to automate optimization modeling and solving with a data synthesis framework, demonstrating the potential for AI systems to augment traditional operations research methodologies.
+The digital twin paradigm, which uses LLM-based simulations of individual decision-makers to generate synthetic behavioral data, exemplifies this opportunity \citep{toubia2025database}.
 If AI-generated data could reliably augment scarce human labels, researchers could achieve the statistical precision of large samples while collecting only a fraction of the human-labeled observations.